 What Ticks are Most Common in Virginia?

 Virginia is home to many tick species.
-The most common ticks are the lone star tick, American dog tick (aka wood tick), brown dog tick and deer tick.
+The most common ticks are the lone star tick, American dog tick (aka wood tick), Asian longhorned tick and blacklegged tick.

 Although all of these ticks can be found all over the state, different species are more prevalent in specific regions.

-The deer tick is most often found in the northern and eastern sections of the state.
-The brown dog tick can be found across the state.
+The American dog tick is found west of the Blue Ridge Mountains.
+The blacklegged tick is often found in the northern and eastern sections of the state.

 What Should I Wear to Avoid Ticks?

 Wearing the proper clothing is the first step in your defense against ticks.
-Proper clothing from head to toes is the best way to prevent tick bites.
+Proper clothing from head to toes is the best way to protect yourself from tick bites.

 In areas of dense vegetation, tucking your pants into your socks and tucking your shirt in helps prevent ticks from getting under them.